Fruit Tree Pruning Thumb

 • Buds that form in the 'elbow' (the axil) where a leaf stalk diverges from its branch are called axillary buds.
 These buds are hormonally restrained by their terminal buds.
 Axillary buds have potential to turn into stems or flowers - if you prune off the controlling terminal bud and its branch right back to an axillary bud, the tree shunts emergency cytokinin (another plant hormone) to the axillary bud, which triggers it to transform itself into a terminal bud.

 Where Should I Prune?
-Cuts and Healing, Explained

-When you’re pruning, you're wounding the plant.
+Whenever you prune, you're wounding the plant.
 It’s best to do it in a way that allows the plant to heal as quickly and efficiently as possible.
 Woody plants are quite capable of healing themselves, so the trick is to cut in the place that has the highest concentration of natural healing mechanisms.

-How to Remove Large Branches
+How to Remove Large Branches: Tree Surgery

-We recommend taking extra care if you're removing a large branch or limb from a tree, because they won't grow back!
-The ideal location to cut is at the ‘collar’ - the elbow where the branch joins the main trunk.
+The fastest-healing location to cut is at the ‘collar’ - the elbow where the branch joins the main trunk.
 You can identify the collar by the ridged or wrinkled texture of the bark around it, where the branch blends into the trunk.
-In the diagram above, the dark brown 'wrinkles' indicate where to look for the collar.
+In the diagram below, the dark brown 'wrinkles' indicate where to look for the collar.

 The branch collar is where the healing magic can happen, thanks to the meristematic tissue located there.
 The place to cut is at the outside of the branch collar, never right up flush against the trunk.
 Cutting flush takes away the natural healing tissue, plus makes the wound bigger than it needs to be.
 If you prune in the right place, over time the tree will form a doughnut of protective bark callus around the cut; eventually it closes up completely.